Qualcomm Rejects Broadcom's Takeover Bid

 Continue Reading Below

-A combination of the two would create a massive company whose chips manage communications for consumer devices and appliances, phone-service providers and data centers.
+A combination of the two would create a huge company whose chips manage communications for consumer devices and appliances, phone-service providers and data centers.

 In a statement Monday, Qualcomm's board said the offer, which Broadcom submitted last week, dramatically undervalues the company and comes with significant regulatory uncertainty.